metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 ### What is an Orcale Account?

 An Orcale Account is an onchain account that is created by the project/developer externally from the Mpl Core program.
 If an Asset or Collection has an Oracle Plugin enabled and an Oracle Account assigned to it the Oracle Account will be loaded by the MPL Core program for validations during lifecycle events.

+The Oracle Account stores data relating to 4 lifecycle events of `create`, `transfer`, `burn`, and `update` and can perform a `Reject` validation on the selected lifecycle events.

+The ability to update and change the Oracle Account generates and very powerful and interactive lifecycle experiance.

+### On Chain Account Structure

 The Orcale Account should have the following onchain account structure.